-- Clean for oxygen service, assemble the cooler complete and seal with heavy blanks in dedicated workshop. - Ensure that the blanks are only removed under the supervision of the "designated" person, (see 6.1, Erection). - 4.1.2.5.2 If the cooler shell is made of carbon steel or cast iron those parts which are in contact with oxygen shall be preserved and protected against corrosion.
-Furthermore - a) Paint is not permitted. - b) Zinc coating, in this application is permitted by the document, with the provision that good adherence is assured by compliance with the following conditions: - · Hot dipping is the only acceptable process - The cooler design shall be suitable for hot dipping - If zinc coating is used, the preferred thickness of the zinc is between 200-600 micron but a greater thickness is acceptable if good adherence has been verified. - c) Surface passivation by the use of phosphoric acid is permitted.
+- clean for oxygen service, assemble the cooler completely and seal all openings with heavy blanks in dedicated workshop; and - ensure that the blanks are only removed under the supervision of the "designated" person, (see 6.1).

+If the cooler shell is made of carbon steel or cast iron the parts which are in contact with oxygen shall be preserved and protected against corrosion.
+Furthermore:

+- paint is not permitted. - zinc coating, in this application is permitted by the document, with the provision that good adherence is assured by compliance with the following conditions: - hot dipping is the only acceptable process - o the cooler design shall be suitable for hot dipping - if zinc coating is used, the preferred thickness of the zinc is between 200-600 micron but a greater thickness is acceptable if good adherence has been verified. - surface passivation by the use of phosphoric acid is permitted.